 The most commonly known rule of the UCD is the inclusion of potential users in the whole design process from the beginning.
-This rule is slightly bent, and the primary source of feedback is semi-week consultations with the thesis supervisor, as he is the closest person to the target audience available.
+This rule is slightly bent, as the primary source of feedback prior to the first implemented prototype is the semi-week consultations with the thesis supervisor, as he is the closest person to the target audience available.
 Nonetheless, other users are sporadically interviewed to ensure optimal results.